 Students are not to use classroom phones unless it is an emergency.
 If a student needs to make an urgent phone call their teacher needs to administer a hall pass to the Front Office or SLC office.
-Students may only make and receive calls on their assigned lunch break.
+Students may only make and receive calls on their personal devices during their assigned lunch break.